gabfer29/gabfer29/README.md

 * Follow my Github link that has a Credit Analysis Storytelling using SQL in English and Portuguese, other Power BI and Data Modeling projects.
 I'm also producing a project with visualization of data geographically on a map with a dataset provided by Olist that addresses multiple E-Commerce information in Brazil, using R Studio.

-* More professional informations in: https://www.linkedin.com/in/gabriel-fernandes-964a69233/
+* *More professional informations in: https://www.linkedin.com/in/gabriel-fernandes-964a69233/

+* *Contact email: gabriel12258@outlook.com